Drew Westling: College career

 As a freshman at Tulsa in 2005, Westling took a redshirt season.
 He appeared in three games in 2006 and completed his only pass attempt for 37 yards, a screen pass to Dexter Taylor in a win over Stephen F. Austin.
 After seeing limited playing time with the Golden Hurricane, Westling transferred to Southwestern College in Chula Vista, California.
 In his lone season with the Jaguars in 2007, he completed 173-of-325 passes for 2,087 yards and 14 touchdowns with 12 interceptions, earning second-team all-Foothill Conference honors.
 Westling played under the guidance of head coach Ed Carberry, who was both a high school teammate and a coaching rival of his father's.

 In November 2007, Westling committed to San Diego State.
 Ahead of the 2008 season, he completed 14-of-26 passing attempts for 260 yards and two touchdowns with two interceptions in the Red & Black spring game.
 However, Westling was beaten out by redshirt freshman Ryan Lindley for the starting job.
 He replaced an injured Lindley in a road defeat at TCU in early October, completing six-of-17 attempts for 61 yards.
-Westling earned the start the following week and completed 18-of-35 passes for 128 yards with two interceptions in a 35–10 loss to Air Force.
+With Lindley sidelined, Westling earned the start the following week and completed 18-of-35 passes for 128 yards with two interceptions in a 35–10 loss to Air Force.
 He also scored a one-yard rushing touchdown, becoming the first Aztec quarterback since 1997 to rush for a touchdown in his first career start.
 As a senior in 2009, Westling again substituted an injured Lindley and threw his first passing touchdown, an eight-yard toss to Roberto Wallace, in a 34–20 loss at Idaho.
 In two seasons with the Aztecs, he played in seven games and made one start, completing 32-of-65 passing attempts for 270 yards and one touchdown.